kylejohnson/Sick-Potato-Beard-Plus/README.md

 # Sick-Potato-Beard-Plus
-An Ansible playbook for installing sabnzbdplus, sickbeard and couchpotato.
+An Ansible playbook for installing sabnzbdplus, Sick Beard and CouchPotato.
 This playbook will also create required users, install base configuration files and start necessary services.

 The goal of this playbook is to have a functioning system at the completion of